lochsh/gpio-toggle-exercise/README.md

 configuration and status registers, also often called memory-mapped IO.
 These are basically pre-defined structs that live somewhere in memory, and you read & write to them in order to configure the peripherals.
-In our case, we'll be writing to these to configure a GPIO, which will be connected to our LED.
+In our case, we'll be writing to these to configure a GPIO.

 ### Instruction
 You can think of a CPU instruction as the smallest possible unit of software